JonJagger/cyber-dojo/readme.txt

   (the time starts after all the increments files have been copied to the sandbox folder).
   This is reloaded on each increment to allow the sensei to vary the value during the kata if necessary.

+3:tab_size
+  This is the number of spaces a tab character expands to in the editor textarea.
+  Optional - default to 4 spaces.

 Notes